This property is incredible. Our travel agent ranted and raved about this resort, and now we know why she

 1. The property is pristine, quiet and a little slice of paradise on earth.
 There are two pools with ample beach chairs.
 We preferred the beach itself, as it was incredibly quiet and there are 3 areas where you can get in a swim in the clear, shallow water.
 No trouble at all finding beach chairs each day.
 We did have a few beach peddlers stop by selling trinkets, but they never hassled us.

-2. We stayed in the plantation rooms, which are spacious and have separate living, sleeping and bathroom
+2. We stayed in the Palmetto Rooms, which are spacious and have separate living, sleeping and bathroom

 areas.
 They have a walk-in closet and dresser drawers so you don't have to live out of your suitcase.
-The only drawback – the plantation rooms are over the dining and pool area.
+The only drawback – the Palmetto Rooms are over the dining and pool area.
 They play music and guests laughter and conversation carry far – the only "quiet" time in our room was from 10pm – 6am every day.
 No sleeping in, even if we wanted to.

 3. The staff here are INCREDIBLE.
 So accommodating and friendly.
 Anything you could ask for, they will